tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 Although not used in this walkthrough, the GitHub provider supports restricting logins to members of an organisation, members of a team, or collaborators of a repository for more security.

-See supported [configuration parameters](https://oauth2-proxy.github.io/oauth2-proxy/configuration) for the full list of configuration options.
+For the full list of configuration options and other supported providers see the [oauth2-proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/).

-`oauth2-proxy` also supports other providers, see the list of [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/auth-configuration) to setup a different provider than GitHub.

 ## Setting up Dashboard Ingress rule for authentication